dgroomes/hadoop-playground/README.md

 personal computer.
 There is an open source project for running Hadoop in Docker: [`docker-hadoop`](https://github.com/big-data-europe/docker-hadoop).
 This project uses `docker-hadoop` via a Git sub-module.

+---
+**WARNING**: I've experienced significant slowness with the cluster.
+The terminal will block for a while (10+ seconds) for a simple operation like `-ls` or `-put` to complete.
+And the "WordCount" job takes around 2 minutes to execute!
+It might be a file system issue because of the combo of an M1 mac with Docker...
+I'm not sure.
+I've added the `time` command in most cases to illustrate how long the commands take.

+Also, the instances themselves are flaky.
+For example, "historyserver" became unhealthy when I didn't even execute any jobs.

+---

 1. Initialize the `docker-hadoop` Git sub-module
    * `git submodule update --init`
 1. Destroy old volumes